 All grades will be posted in Blackboard under the My Grades link.

-Total possible points you can earn is 1,000.
+Total Possible Points you can earn is 600.
 Your overall letter grade/percentage is based solely on the points you earn.
 Please reference the grading scale below.
-Grades are NOT rounded up, which means if you earn 899 points, you will receive an 89% or a B as your overall grade, no exceptions
+Grades are NOT rounded up

-Grading scale:
+Grading Scale: